 York's most powerful law firms, representing high-profile clients

 in transactions and disputes in established and emerging markets

 around the world.
 The firm's core franchise practices include

-strategic and private equity, M&A, insurance and financial
+strategic and private equity, M&A, insurance, and financial

-services transactions, private funds, complex litigation/investigations and international arbitration.
+services transactions, fund formation, complex litigation, white

+collar/investigations, and international arbitration.

 Eli Whitney Debevoise―a direct descendent of

 the inventor of the cotton gin―and William E. Stevenson founded

 their firm in New York in 1931.
-Debevoise wasn't the only one with an interesting
+Debevoise wasn't the only one with

-team in the 1924 Olympics.
+1,600-meter relay team in the 1924 Olympics.
 Francis T.P.
-Plimpton, whose name graced
+Plimpton,

-and writer George Plimpton.
+famed journalist and writer George Plimpton.

-Debevoise's corporate department remains its largest, with
+Debevoise's corporate department remains its

-consistently lead transactions for some of the world's most
+lawyers consistently lead transactions for some of the world's most

-prominent corporations, financial services institutions and private
+prominent corporations, financial services institutions, and

-complex leveraged acquisitions and cross-border transactions
+with complex leveraged acquisitions and cross-border transactions

 across a wide range of industries.
 Debevoise is a leader in the

 activity for those firms and their portfolio companies, providing